vkorolev/expression-builder/README.md

 The easiest way to run these asserts is to use npm command for the project.
 `npm test`
 ##How it works
-* Expression exposure
+* Expression exposure - user defined expressions/templates
+* Schema patching - provide access for the user defined expressions
-* Line patching - provide access
+* Line patching - provide bindings for the user defined templates
-* Context propogation
+* Context propogation - comunication in a line and between nodes
 * Schema application - build a running model that can be bind to UI

 `expression builder` core principles: